-Ecology How organisms live in their natural environment is called their ecology; this is also the name of the branch of science that studies the way they live.
+How organisms live in their natural environment is called their ecology; this is also the name of the branch of science that studies the way they live.
 Ecologists study how organisms live and interact with their environment, being influenced by it and influencing it in their turn.
 The state of an ecosystem-the complex formed by a community of organisms and their environment-is not easy to grasp because, among other reasons, the environment is not circumscribed like a forest or a lake, and there are complex relationships among predators and prey.
 Recently, ecology has been gaining in importance as biodiversity is increasingly threatened by global warming and the spread of invasive species.

 9th Prize (1993, Research field: Ecology)

-Recipient

-Dr. Edward Osborne Wilson

-Professor and Curator in Entomology Museum of Comparative Zoology, Harvard University, USA Date of Birth: 10 June 1929 Nationality: USA

-recognized by the Award Dr. Wilson's studies on ants, taking ecological, biogeographical, and behavioral approaches, have yielded a wealth of new knowledge in such areas as community structure, distribution, caste differentiation, and communication.
-His argument that understanding the social behavior of animals requires a synthesis of ecology, ethology (the study of behavior), and population genetics, and his advocacy of social biology contributed greatly to the advancement of ecology and the biological sciences as a whole.
+Recipient Dr. Edward Osborne Wilson Professor and Curator in Entomology Museum of Comp Harvard University, USA Date of Birth: 10 June 1929 Nationality: USA Achievements recognized by the Award Dr. Wilson's studies on ants, taking ecological, bioged ioral approaches, have yielded a wealth of new know community structure, distribution, caste differenti cation.
+His argument that understanding the socia requires a synthesis of ecology, ethology (the stu population genetics, and his advocacy of social greatly to the advancement of ecology and the biologi toplasm of an egg, using even the nucleus of a fully repeats its development, is work exerted a major ogy, cellular engineering, nparative Zoology, eographical, and behavwledge in such areas as iation, and communial behavior of animals udy of behavior), and biology contributed gical sciences as a whole